learn-co-students/cli-data-gem-assessment-cb-000/NOTES.md

 more "codealong" assistance on those.
 Here, I'm designing the code and I guess its just sort of a mental block that's preventing my brain from conceptualizing or finding those itty, bitty parts of the HTML/CSS that will allow me to pull the info/data I need for this assignment.

+I think I'm "refactoring", or just rewriting a lot of the code in the cli.rb and the playing.rb files, so that they work in conjunction with each other better.
+However, I'm getting lots of broken code errors.
+Most notably, "nomethod".

+Overall, when I got to the end of the video, from Avi, I realized that my gem was actually doing what it needed to do...for now.
+Of course, me being me, I'd like to learn how to make it a lot more functional and increase its ability to scrape from other sites and put more movie info in the final results.